Originate/guide/scala/README.md

     val good: Map[String, Int] = Seq("Toronto", "New York", "San Francisco").map(s => (s, s.length))(breakOut)
     ```

-    Please notice that the type annotation is required or `breakOut` will not be able to infer and use the proper builder.
+    Please note that the type annotation is required or `breakOut` will not be able to infer and use the proper builder.
 To know when `breakOut` can be used, check in the Scaladoc if the higher-order function (`map` in the example above) takes an implicit `CanBuildFrom` parameter.
+The attentive reader may notice that `breakOut` is in fact being passed in lieu of the implicit `CanBuildFrom` parameter.

 0. Do not overuse tuples, decompose them or better, use case classes: